caiqichang/note/Spring/Max Number of Concurrent.md

-# Max Number of Tomcat Concurrent
+# Max Number of Concurrent

 - Configuration of Spring Boot (the values are default)
 ```yaml